-The amount of sleep your child needs varies depending on their age:
+The amount of sleep your child needs (including naps) varies depending on their age:

 While this recommendation comes from the American Academy of Sleep Medicine, don’t break a sweat if there’s sleeplessness in Toddlerville.
 Every child is different — there are sound sleepers and light sleepers — but as long as your cherub falls in the bell curve, there’s no reason to worry.

 If lack of sleep was only about daytime grogginess, then it wouldn’t be a biggie.
-But lack of zzzs can have a direct impact on the number of As in your kid’s report card, dulling mental sharpness, creativity and analytical thinking.
+But lack of zzzs can have a direct impact on your kid’s report card, dulling mental sharpness, creativity and analytical thinking.

-- Make sure to keep the bedroom a quiet place and remove any distracting stimulation.
+Make sure to keep the bedroom a quiet place and remove any distracting stimulation.
 When sleeping is an issue, it helps if there is a clear message that a bedroom is for sleeping in and nothing else.
 Take out the toys, bin the bright duvet and hide the technology for starters.
-Research shows that this kind of stimulation keeps you awake both mentally and physically.
 For more advice on this issue, head to The Happy Sleeper.

-- Finally, make sure everyone involved (including helpers, other caretakers and even older siblings) knows the routine and sticks to it.
+Finally, make sure everyone involved (including helpers, other caretakers and even older siblings) know the routine and stick to it.